Vena-StartupStudio/app.vena/README.md

+# Vena — The All-in-One Wellness Business Hub

+Vena is a digital platform built to help independent wellness professionals manage their business effortlessly.
+It brings together scheduling, client management, personalized landing pages, and automated workflows — all in one seamless, interactive hub.

+---

 ## Overview

 Vena gives wellness professionals the tools to connect with clients, manage their schedule, and grow their boutique practice with ease.